Mario Nugara

-In 1990 he bagan working on the City of Angels Ballet a not for profit ballet academy for at risk youth from underserved communities through out Los Angeles.
+In 1990 he began working on the City of Angels Ballet a not for profit ballet academy for youth from underserved communities throughout Los Angeles.
 The City of Angels Ballet (CAB) has worked with over 35 schools in the Los Angeles Unified School District.
 CAB has educated over 50,000 children in the fine performing arts, doing community outreach, lecture demonstrations, career day opportunities and the after school ballet classes at no cost to the schools or families.
 CAB encourages higher education, most of the youth are the first in their families to attend college.
+He brought art, education and culture to the most underserved communities in Los Angeles.